 implying

-Except in the trivial case $n=1$, no closed form can be calculated for (\ref{EI_calib2}).
-The expression of $EI^{k}(\ms{\theta})$ is proportional to the sum of $\pp[SS^{k}(\ms{\theta})<m_k]$ which is the probability of sampling inside the hypersphere $B(0,\sqrt{m_k})$ from a multivariate Gaussian distribution and a second term which is the expectation of the right truncated $SS^{k}(\ms{\theta})$ with respect to $m_k$.
-The first term can be calculated either as an infinite series in central chi-square distribution \citep{S7} or thanks to an advanced sampling rejection method \citep{Ellis12}.
-This second method should be preferably performed because the second term has to be estimated using MCMC.
-The minimization of (\ref{EI_calib2}) can be performed in a greedy fashion where $\ms{\hat{\theta}}_{k+1}$ is taken as the value which maximizes $EI^{k}(\ms{\theta})$ over a grid $G\in\mathcal{T}$.
-However, the computation of $EI^{k}(\ms{\theta})$ could be avoided for some candidates of $G$, as explained hereafter.
+Except in the trivial case $n=1$, no closed form expression can be obtained for $EI_{k}(\ms{\theta})$. {It is calculated within constants by summing up the probability $\pp[SS_{k}(\ms{\theta})<m_k]$ of sampling inside the hypersphere $B(0,\sqrt{m_k})$ from a multivariate Gaussian distribution and the expectation of the right truncated $SS_{k}(\ms{\theta})$ with respect to $m_k$}. $\pp[SS_{k}(\ms{\theta})<m_k]$ can be calculated either as an infinite series in central chi-square distribution \citep{S7} or by using an advanced sampling rejection method \citep{Ellis12}. {This second method should be preferably used since the second term cannot be estimated other than using MCMC sampling.}